junxit/us-congress-bills-117/metadata.md

 - 2022-04-01 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2022-04-01 — The previous question was ordered pursuant to the rule.
 - 2022-04-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments, which were debated earlier and on which further proceedings had been postponed. (consideration: CR H4111-4112)
+- 2022-04-04 — Received in the Senate and Read twice and referred to the Committee on Finance.